dayogreats/ruby_api_call_lesson/README.md

 # Introduction to the materials
 At the end of this lesson we will use our ruby knowledge  to build a command line ruby application:
-- That prompts users to enter a url
+- That promtps users to enter a url
 - checks if the uri entered by the user is a valid uri
 - Makes a remote request to an endpoint
 - Then display a returned json data